Rigorous Bounds on Light-by-Light Scattering: Discussion

 There are a number of directions that deserve to be further explored.
 A crucial one is to understand the effect of loops.
 The assumption of weak coupling at the scale $M$ means that loop effects of the high-energy theory may be safely ignored, but it limits the scope of the bootstrap method.
 Because of this assumption, we are only able to use part of the unitarity constraints -- that some of $\rho_i \geqslant 0$ -- and not the full constraints, which also bound $\rho_i$ from above, because such an upper bound is trivially satisfied at weak coupling, where $\rho_i \ll 1$.

 One consequence of the weak coupling assumption is that $\rho_5$ does not participate in any of the unitarity inequalities we derived in section~\ref{sec:three}.
-As a result, we are entirely unable to place any bounds on the coefficients $h_i$.
+As a result, we are unable to place any bounds on the coefficients $h_i$.
 It is interesting that these coefficients are absent in all of the tree-level completions that we studied.

-Given the assumption of weak coupling, it is not surprising that the loop-level completions lie well-inside our bounds.
-Essentially, the method used in this paper is ideal for studying possible tree-level completions.
-As such, another interesting possibility is to understand the completions that appear at the other kinks appearing in the bounds in section~\ref{sec:results}.
-It would be interesting to see what other theories beyond massive scalars and gravitons can be identified -- perhaps theories arising from dimensional reduction or braneworld scenarios could be potential candidates.
+We believe a more general unitarity set-up could allow us to bound $\rho_5$ as well.

 Another important direction is to extend the considerations to photons coupled to gravity.
-The appropriate parametrization of the low-energy amplitudes in that case were outlined in \cite{Cheung:2014ega}.
+The appropriate parametrization of the low-energy amplitudes in that case was outlined in \cite{Cheung:2014ega}.
 This has the benefit that it could shed light on the weak gravity conjecture \cite{Arkani-Hamed:2006emk,Kats:2006xp}.
 Previous discussions on the use of positivity bounds to prove the WGC include \cite{Hamada:2018dde,Bellazzini:2019xts,Alberte:2020jsk}; so far the so-called $t$-channel pole appearing from in the amplitude due to graviton exchange has been a major obstacle to a convincing proof.
 Recently it was shown in \cite{Caron-Huot:2021rmr} that this obstacle can be circumvented in the case of scalar scattering by taking an integral of the subtracted amplitude centered around small $t$, rather than the $t \to 0$ limit.
 This method is limited to $d > 4$, so pursuing this line requires extending our results to $d > 4$, and/or extending the methods of \cite{Caron-Huot:2021rmr} to $d = 4$.